Cauliflower Alfredo Sauce

 Ingredients

-• 1 12- ounce package frozen riced cauliflower
+• 1 12-ounce package frozen riced cauliflower

-• 3/4 cup unsweetened coconut yogurt
+• 3/4 cup unsweetened, plain coconut yogurt

-• 1/3 cup unsweetened oat milk
+• 1/3 cup unsweetened, plain dairy free milk

 • 4 teaspoons nutritional yeast